 6. Show a Customer Journey

 Here you show a detailed customer walkthrough using your solution.
 This is easy to do in animation, or if you are filming.
-In the below video we did it using stock footage, which is a little more difficult because you need to script it to work within the realities of working with stock e.g. you can’t usually source footage of the same person doing different actions so we get around that with tricks like showing zoomed in footage of someone using a phone (rather than the actual actor).
+In the below video we did it using stock footage, which is a little more difficult because you need to script it to work within the realities of working with stock.
+For example, you can’t usually source footage of the same person doing different actions.
+Therefore, we get around that with tricks like showing zoomed-in footage of someone using a phone (rather than the actual actor).

 7. Big Focus on the Problem

 Here we create customer rapport by spending a lot of time talking about the problem.
 We are not so concerned about showing how the product works, we just want to hammer home the issue and make the viewer problem-aware.
 Making them “solution-aware” can then be done separately.

 8. Side by Side Comparison